TheOdinProject/curriculum/nodeJS/authentication/security_configuration.md

 ### Additional resources

 This section contains helpful links to related content.
-It is not required, so consider it supplemental.
+It isn't required, so consider it supplemental.

 - If you still want to know more, this article digs deeper into [variations of environment variables](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) you might encounter moving forward.